elrikose/tutorials/tmux/README.md

 # Configuration

-Add the following to `~/.tmux.conf` to change the default prefix from the awkward to reach `CTRL-B` to the closer `CTRL-A`:
+Add the following to `~/.tmux.conf` to change the default prefix.
+I use `CTRL-p` instead of the awkward to reach with one hand `CTRL-b`:

 ```
 unbind C-b
-set -g prefix C-a
+set -g prefix C-p
-bind-key C-a send-prefix
+bind-key C-p send-prefix
 ```

 To turn on changing panes and resizing by mouse